Zenike/dota2-invoker-game/readme.md

 ## I don't know the spells already...

 No problem, just activate the "Active visual help" option on the top of the screen.
 That will show you the elements used in each spell.

+## But i prefer quickcast !

+I got you, a quickcast option exist in the top menu.
+Once activated, the keys 4 and 5 immediatly trigger the spell.
+No more mouse click needed !